Francine Faure

-Francine Faure (6 December 1914 in Oran, Algeria – 24 December 1979) was a French pianist specializing in Bach.
+Francine Faure (6 December 1914 – 24 December 1979) was a French pianist specializing in Bach.
 She was also a mathematician.
-She was the second wife of Albert Camus, whom he met in 1937 in Algiers.
+She was the second wife of Albert Camus, whom she met in 1937 in Algiers.
 They were married in Lyon on 3 December 1940.
 She came from a middle-class French family in Oran, Algeria, which was a French colony at the time.
 She also taught mathematics, sometimes as a substitute teacher.